Smaller Bread Machine Loaves

 Sandwich bread is made with bread flour – in some instances all-purpose flour.
 It is not lean bread, and will have some fat, usually butter or shortening or vegetable oil.
 It may be made with milk or milk powder, sugar and other ingredients.
 Milk with the sugar lactose, and other sugars relax gluten and produce a less chewy loaf.
 Sugars, unless present in liquids like milk, honey, molasses or maple syrup, are hygroscopic and affect hydration.

-This post about the Bread Lover’s Bread Machine Cookbook (“BLBMC“)was published in 2020 and has been revised a few times.
-I haven’t marked revisions.
+This post about the Bread Lover’s Bread Machine Cookbook (2000) (“BLBMC“)was published in 2020 and revised a few times; I haven’t marked the revisions.
+I made more revisions in 2025 after learning that the author Beth Hensperger had died in 2021, and that subsequently the publisher started selling two new editions of the BLBMC.

 Comment

-I have kept my copy of the 2000 edition, and refer to it.
-I have given up using it as a cookbook – it is not for my bread machine or many other modern bread machines, and not a low sodium cookbook.
-I rely on recipes that I charted in a spreadsheet.
+I have kept my copy of the 2000 edition.
+I have given up using it as a cookbook – it is not for my bread machine or many other modern bread machines.

 BLBMC Editions